 Additionally, some renters choose to have pets, regardless of the rules.
 This means that by banning pets outright, you may experience the negative effects of pets at your property with none of the potential boons!

 Many investors shy away from allowing pets at their rental properties because of the perceived property damage and liability pets bring.
-In fact, allowing pets at your investment property is usually a wise financial and business decision.
+Allowing pets at your investment property is usually a wise financial and business decision.
 Here are some of the reasons you should consider opening your rental building up to pets:

-•More responsible tenants: It’s no secret pet ownership is demanding.
-By allowing pets to live at your investment property, there’s a high likelihood you’re signing a lease agreement with someone that isn’t afraid of responsibility and commitment, which are ideal traits in a prospective renter.
+It’s no secret pet ownership is demanding.
+By allowing pets to live at your investment property, there’s a high likelihood you’re signing a lease agreement with someone that isn’t afraid of responsibility and commitment.
+These are ideal traits in a prospective renter.

-•Increased rental income: Not only can properties that allow pets demand higher rents out-right, you can also generate additional income by charging pet rent and other fees.
+Properties that allow pets demand higher rents.
+You can also generate additional income by charging pet rent and other fees.
 This will allow you to make the most of your decision to allow animals on your property by increasing overall profitability.

-If you’ve decided you’re going to allow pets at your investment property, there are a number of tools and strategies that you can use to ensure that your decision is increasing your rental income, rather than eating into your profits.
+If you’ve decided you’re going to allow pets at your investment property, there are several tools and strategies that you can use to ensure that your decision is increasing your rental income, rather than eating into your profits.